Tool Kit

 - Being late for work, taking longer or more frequent breaks

-Employers need to identify any impaired employee and take appropriate steps to address the issue.
+Safety regulations require employers to identify any impaired employee and take appropriate steps to address the issue.
 Impaired employees can’t be assigned, or allowed, to drive.
-They also can’t remain at the workplace while their ability to work safely is affected by alcohol, drugs, or any other substance or condition.
+They also can’t remain at the workplace while their ability to work safely is affected by alcohol, drugs, or any other substance.

 These responsibilities apply whether employees drive a company vehicle or their own vehicle for work.
-Learn more about employer legal obligations.
+Learn more about employer legal responsibilities.

-Our Impairment Policy template (Word 36 KB) can be customized to any organization’s needs.
-Involving employees is one of the best ways to educate and keep them informed.
-Ask them for suggestions.
-Invite them to review the draft policy.
-Have employees sign the final version to show they understand and agree to follow it, give them a copy, and put a copy in their personnel file.
+Our Impairment Policy template (Word) can be customized to any organization’s needs.
+Involve employees by asking them to review and help adapt it to your workplace.
+Have employees sign the final version to show they understand and agree to follow it.
+Give them a copy and put a copy in their personnel file.

 When creating an impairment policy, keep in mind current occupational health and safety regulations, human rights and labour laws, and industry standards.
-Also keep in mind the organization’s capacity and commitment to uphold the actions described in the policy.
+Also keep in mind your organization’s capacity and commitment to uphold the policy.

 Get more information by reviewing WorkSafeBC’s Guide to Managing Workplace Impairment and Developing an Impairment Policy.

-Commit to an annual policy review to ensure guidelines remain current and effective.
+Commit to an annual policy review to ensure your guidelines remain current and effective.

-- Support mechanisms such as employee and family assistance programs
+- Available supports, such as employee and family assistance programs

 Use WorkSafeBC’s Substance Use and Workplace Impairment Toolbox Meeting Guide for a staff discussion.